burgaard/string-algorithms/README.md

    suffix array in O(n).
  - `longestCommonSubstring` calculates the longest common substring of two or more strings in O(n) or O(n + log(k)) depending on the chosen index map implementation.
-The O(n) version requires an additional O(n) space, wheras the O(n + log(k)) version only requires an additional O(k) space).
+The former version requires an additional O(n) space, whereas the latter version only requires an additional O(k) space.
  - `radixSort` sorts an array with number arrays that are all of the same length in O(n).
  - `suffixArray` calculates the
    [suffix array](https://en.wikipedia.org/wiki/Suffix_array) of a given string in O(n).

-**Note**: While the algorithms are linear-time implementations, they are still outperformed by readily available C/C++ implementations.
+**Note**: While the algorithms provided here are linear-time implementations, they are still outperformed by readily available C/C++ implementations.

 Due to limitations of Node.js, the maximum string size is currently limited too by the maximum heap size which is currently just shy of 2GB--and the actual longest string that can be handled by the multiple longest common substring algorithm will be sevaral factors shorter than the maximum heap size.

 ## Examples